eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 publisherOptions.nodeName = "Pub_Node_With_Options";
 ```

 To ensure that samples are never lost, you have the possibility to busy-wait for the subscriber when publishing.
-Both publisher and subscriber have to request compatible settings.
+Both publisher and subscriber have to request compatible policies (`SubscriberTooSlowPolicy::WAIT_FOR_SUBSCRIBER` and
+`QueueFullPolicy::BLOCK_PUBLISHER`).

 ```cpp
 publisherOptions.subscriberTooSlowPolicy = iox::popo::SubscriberTooSlowPolicy::WAIT_FOR_SUBSCRIBER;